 B.S. in Chemical Engineering Educational Objectives and Outcomes

-ChO-01: An ability to apply the knowledge of mathematics, science, and engineering
+SO-1. an ability to apply the knowledge of mathematics, science and engineering

-ChO-08: The broad education necessary to understand the impact of chemical engineering-related solutions in a global, economic, environmental, and societal context
+SO-8. the broad education necessary to understand the impact of chemical engineering-related solutions in a global, economic, environmental, and social context